 Industry-based credentialing continues to be on the rise in the Ohio Central School System.
 Barbering program student completers have always been tested and credentialed by the State Barber Board; Cosmetology program completers have been tested by the Ohio State Board of Cosmetology.
 Testing of landscape/turf management, and horticulture students through the Ohio Nursery Landscape Association (ONLA) continues to increase.
 OCSS students pass both barbering and horticulture tests at a significantly higher rate than "on the street" students.
 Testing is also done in such diverse areas as American Welding Society (AWS), National Center for Construction Education and Research (NCCER), ServSafe, Equipment and Engine Training Council (EETC), and Automotive Service Excellence (ASE).
 Environmental Protection Agency (EPA) testing is done in HVAC classes.
 Occupational Health and Safety Administration (OSHA) certification is provided in construction trade classes.
 Still, there are "pockets" within the OCSS in which such testing is either lagging behind or not done at all.
-Microsoft Office Specialist (MOS) testing is expected to resume in April and May of 2012.
+Microsoft Office Specialist (MOS) testing, although expected to resume in 2013 has been done on a very limited basis, due to computer issues.

-Overall, the Ohio Central School System continued to progress in its efforts to improve and modernize its career-technical programs during FY2011.
-The filling of numerous vacancies in the teaching positions, as well as the opening of some new programs, remain high priorities.
+Overall, the Ohio Central School System continued to progress in its efforts to improve and modernize its career-technical programs during FY2013.
+The filling of the few remaining vacancies in the teaching positions, as well as the opening of some new programs, remain priorities.
 Due to reorganization within the Ohio Department of Rehabilitation and Correction, population changes in some institutions have necessitated the cessation or changing of career-technical programming.
 Ohio Central School System leadership has put, and continues to put, much thought and research into the planning and implementation of the necessary changes.